instructor-ai/instructor/README.md

-# Getting Started with Instructor
+# Welcome to Instructor - Your Gateway to Structured Outputs with OpenAI

 _Structured extraction in Python, powered by OpenAI's function calling api, designed for simplicity, transparency, and control._